rocketship88/tcl-tip-672-prototype/expression_substitution_analysis.md

 ## Related Bug Fix: tclNamesp.c Error Line Calculation (Critical)

 This expression substitution feature exposed a lurking issue in Tcl's error line calculation code.
-The code made assumptions that have always held true throughout Tcl's history - no one has likely ever introduced synthetic command strings at different memory locations before.
-The fix is in `tclNamesp.c` and is the **second of only two .c files modified** for this feature.
+The code made assumptions that have always held true throughout Tcl's history - no one has likely ever introduced synthetic command strings in this way before.

 ### The Original Code